KateYi-code/3D-Gamified-Task-Manager/README.md

 3. Click the icon to see the import statement.
 4. Copy the import statement and paste it into your component file.

+### How to add a modal?
+1. Create a new component in which has a base prop of `ModalProps`, which is `isOpen: boolean, onClose: () => void`
+2. Add the component to `src/components/modals.tsx`
+3. Call `useModal` in your component to `openModal`, `modal`, `closeModal`
+   1. `openModal` will open the modal, which you can call when you want to open the modal(with props)
+   2. `modal` will return the modal component, which you should place it anywhere in your component
+   3. `closeModal` will close the modal

+Please refer to `src/components/target/TargetCreateModal.tsx` before you get started.

 ## Helpful resources